 There are two likely scenarios that a homeowner will discover upon testing an AC capacitor.
 He can check if it is faulty, or if it is broken.

 Check the outdoor unit and inspect whether the fan is working.
 If it is, then most likely the capacitor is not the problem.
 If it is not working, then the homeowner should get a thin object that he could slide through the outer unit to nudge one of the fan blades to work.
 If the fan starts circling again and keeps on working then the issue is a faulty capacitor.
+Alternatively, a bad capacitor could have the same symptoms as a bad ac contactor, you may need to do fix your ac contactor.

 If however, the AC unit is producing a humming sound yet it is not operational or running, then it is highly likely that the capacitor is worn out or broken.